Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/230_kth_smallest_element_in_bst.md

     stack<TreeNode*> my_stack;
     while(root || !my_stack.empty()){
       if(root){
-        my_stack.push(root);
+        // When root is not null and not took from stack,
+        // we know it is going downward in recursion. my_stack.push(root);
         root = root->left;
       } else {
+        // When root is null and need took from stack,
-        root = my_stack.top();
+        // we know it is going upward in recursion. root = my_stack.top();
         -- k;
         if(k==0) return root->val;